Skip to main content

 Nomination and Application

-To apply to study at ATU for Erasmus you must be nominated by your home institute via our mobility online Platform.
-Please contact your home international office for nomination process.
+To apply to study at Atlantic Technological University (ATU) for Erasmus+, you must be nominated by your home university or college via our mobility online platform.
+Please contact your home international office for the nomination process.

-You must also ensure there is an agreement in place between ATU and your University in the campus and subject area.
-A full list of our Agreements can be found here
+You must also ensure there is an agreement in place between ATU and your home university in the campus and subject area.
+A full list of our agreements can be found here

 Once nominated on the mobility online platform you will need to you submit several other documents.